 Above – The author’s favourite photo of Enid Bennett as she appeared in Fred Niblo’s Strangers of the Night (1923).
 Via Wikipedia Commons (which has more than 50 public domain images of her).

 Enid later in Life

 Did she retire?
 Well, not exactly.
 As noted below, Enid continued to act until the early 1940s.
-In addition, she had another interest.
+A great Hollywood hostess, she earned a reputation for entertaining, and sometimes newspapers published her favourite recipes.
+In addition, she had another and more significant interest.
 By 1930, Enid Bennett was an active Christian Scientist, in company with many Hollywood actors – including Mary Pickford, Joan Crawford, Ginger Rogers and Dick Powell.